-Tender flaky oven roasted Salmon dusted with cumin and chile powder and topped with refreshing tomatillo salsa.
-An exciting and nutritious Mexican Salmon fish entree that’s ready in about 20 minutes = weeknight perfect.
+Tender flaky oven roasted Mexican Salmon dusted with cumin and chile powder and topped with refreshing tomatillo salsa.
+An exciting and nutritious salmon entree that’s ready in about 20 minutes = weeknight perfect.

 About This Recipe, Why It Works

 Combining two of my favorite things, salmon and salsa proved to be a a winning dinner idea.

 Tender sweet oven roasted salmon gets a kick of spice with a cumin, coriander, chile powder seasoning combo.
 And the tangy refreshing topping of Tomatillo Salsa makes this a delight on the palate.

 A little bit spicy, a little bit tangy this Mexican style salmon with salsa will win your heart.